 We maintain a secured credit agreement with Wells Fargo Bank, N.A., which provides us with a senior secured credit facility ("credit facility") of up to \$25.0 million through December 1, 2023, and up to \$35.0 million after December 1, 2023 and through December 1, 2024.
 The credit facility contains various representations, warranties and restrictive covenants that, among other things and subject to specified circumstances and exceptions, restrict our ability to incur indebtedness (including guarantees), grant liens, make investments, pay dividends or distributions with respect to capital stock, make prepayments on other indebtedness, engage in mergers, dispose of certain assets or change the nature of their business.
-The credit facility contains certain financial maintenance covenants that generally require us to have a quick ratio of 1.25:1.0 at the end of each fiscal quarter, and EBITDA not less than \$12.0 million as of the fiscal quarters ending July 29, 2023 and October 28, 2023, and not less than \$20,0 million as of the fiscal quarter ending February 3, 2024 and each fiscal quarter thereafter.
+The credit facility contains certain financial maintenance covenants that generally require us to have a quick ratio of 1.25:1.0 at the end of each fiscal quarter, and EBITDA not less than \$12.0 million as of the fiscal quarter ending July 29, 2023 and October 28, 2023, and not less than \$20,0 million as of the fiscal quarter ending February 3, 2024 and each fiscal quarter thereafter.
 EBITDA is defined as net profit before tax, depreciation and amortization expense, goodwill and other intangible impairment, leased right-of-use asset impairment, and store fixed asset impairment (up to an aggregate of \$5.0 million), plus interest expense (net of capitalized interest expense).
-These restrictions could (1) limit our ability to plan for or react to market conditions or meet capital needs or otherwise restrict our activities or business plans; and (2) adversely affect our ability to finance our operations, strategic acquisitions, investments or other capital needs or to engage in other business activities that would be in our interest.
+These restrictions could (1) limit our ability to finance our operations, strategic acquisitions, investments or other capital needs or to engage in other business activities that would be in our interest.